There are many benefits that can be derived by becoming a member of the South Australian Apiarists’ Association.

-With the ever-increasing interest in Beekeeping and associated industries, now is the time for beekeepers to get together and exchange knowledge and ideas as to where they, as individuals, and the industry, in general, are headed.
+With the ever-increasing interest in the Honey Bee and Pollination Industries, now is the time for beekeepers to get together and exchange knowledge and ideas as to where they, as individuals, and the industry, in general, are headed.

-As a member, you may prefer to attend local branch meetings and deal with issues relating more directly to you personally or you might like to become more involved and have a say in the widespread policies affecting the industry as a whole.
-Currently, the South East and Central Branches hold regular meetings, sometimes with guest speakers and networking ideas, sometimes to catch up socially with like-minded people.
+As a member, you may like to attend local branch meetings and discuss personally relevant issues and/or become more involved at a strategic level and have a say in the range of policies affecting the Apiary Industry as a whole.

-SAAA supports and encourages research through proactively supporting local and interstate research projects.
-We have been actively supporting the Honeybee and Pollination R&D advisory panel in AgriFutures (formerly RIRDC) .
-It initiates and actively advises on policy to protect and promote the industry in South Australia and has input into the goals and direction of PIRSA’s apiary staff directly and through the Apiary Alliance SA of which the SAAA is an active member.
+The SAAA supports and encourages research through proactively supporting local and interstate research projects.
+The SAAA initiates and actively advises on government policies designed to protect and promote the industry in South Australia.
+It also has input into the goals and directions of PIRSA biosecurity staff, through the Apiary Alliance SA of which the SAAA is an active member.